ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-1/ex4-gpu/README.md

 2. Enable openMP threading.
 Do you see any improvement?

-3. Consider you best CPU run.
+3. Consider your best CPU run.
 How many GPUs were necessary to match the performance?
    If you don't have your optimized CPU batch file from exercise 3 you can use the one in the reference folder.